claytonjwong/haiku/README.md

 ```
 😵 Instead of just Me
 🤘 I'll focus my mind on We
-🙂 Then We'll be Happy
+🙂 Then We are Happy
 ```